dadepo/rpki-mcp/README.md

 # rpki-mcp

-An MCP server that exposes functionalities of RPKI relying parties.
+An MCP server that exposes RPKI functionality, including RPKI relying party capabilities.

-**Note:** Currently, routinator is the only RPKI relying party supported.
+**Note:** Currently, routinator is the only RPKI relying party supported for relying party operations.

 ## Building